-Join Matt Piper for an in-depth discussion in this video Making perfect loops with the Comp Editor after joining clips, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Making perfect loops with the Comp Editor after joining clips, part of Learning Reason 7.

 Previously in this course, you've seen me use…the comp editor to edit multiple takes made…during loop recording, but there's another trick you…can do with the comp editor that's very useful.…As you edit audio in Reason, at some point, you may wish…to join two audio clips or create a loop with an audio clip.…And often what you will find is that on the division between…clips there is a little pop or some sort of artifact that you don't want.…